andrecsq/andrecsq/README.md

 ## Hey! 👋
-I'm André, a Software Engineer from Brazil.
+I'm André, a Software Engineer from Brazil currently working at [Thread](https://www.getthread.com/)

 - 👥 6 years of experience in Software Engineering
 - 📚 Bachelor in Computer Science from Federal University of Rio de Janeiro